Rigidity of groups of circle diffeomorphisms and Teichm\"uller spaces: The Teich m ul ler space of circle diffeomorphisms

-The statement of the theorem in this form is given in \cite[Theorems 4.6 and 6.7]{Mat2}, based on previous results on asymptotically conformal homeomorphisms by Carleson \cite{Car} and its refinement.
+These results are summarized in \cite[Theorems 4.1, 4.6 and 6.7]{Mat2}, based on the work of Carleson \cite{Car} and its refinement by many authors.
 Moreover, we can estimate the relevant quantity in each item above in terms of other quantities.
 In particular, the estimate of the norm of $B_0^\alpha(\D^*)$ by the norm of $\Bel_0^\alpha(\D)$ is important in our study.

-In this section, we try to generalize this estimate to the case where the base point is different from the origin.
-The corresponding results under a stronger assumption are obtained in \cite[Section 7]{Mat2} and the arguments here are carried out similarly by adding necessary modifications.
+In this section, we generalize this estimate to the case where the base point is different from the origin.
+The corresponding results under the stronger assumption are obtained in \cite[Section 7]{Mat2} and the arguments here are carried out similarly by adding necessary modifications.
 We prepare notation used hereafter.